1856 - 1946 The beginnings of the POHL Group

 1947 - 1988 The focus changes to architecture

 In the immediate post war period, CHRISTIAN POHL established the first ties to the architectural scene and expanded the company’s metal working to include sheet metal.
 The close contacts with to Ford provided a firm basis for the business – both professional and private.
 In 1974, responding to customer inquiries, HEINRICH ROBERT POHL decided to focus the company completely on aluminum processing for facade elements.
 In 1978 he moved the growing business to a new industrial estate in the north of Cologne.
 Only 10 years later, POHL opened a production industry in Salt Lake City, consolidating the expansion of its facade business to the USA.

 The jump over the Atlantic should not be the end of the expansion.
-The POHL GROUP workforce now numbers around 600 employees at seven production sites in Germany and abroad and the family of companies has grown to eight companies for facade, substructure, roof and roof safety.
-Group CEO HEINRICH ROBERT POHL prepares the transition to the 6th GENERATION with daughter Katja Boden (CEO POHL Administration) and son-in-law Andreas Boden (CEO POHL Facade Division).
+The POHL GROUP workforce now numbers around 500 employees at seven production sites in Germany and abroad and the family of companies has grown to six companies for facade, substructure, roof and roof safety.
+Group CEO HEINRICH ROBERT POHL prepares the transition to the 6th GENERATION with daughter Katja Boden (CEO POHL Administration).
 The POHL GROUP is currently facing the challenges of worldwide digitization and is investing more and more in the promotion of young talents.

 In January 2022 Konrad Kaiser succeeds Heinrich Robert Pohl in overall responsibility for the core business and takes over management of POHL Metal Systems GmbH.